peteroupc/peteroupc.github.io/exporand.md

 <a id=Reciprocal_of_Uniform_Random_Variate></a>
 #### Reciprocal of Uniform Random Variate

-The reciprocal of a uniform(0, 1) random variate has the probability density function&mdash;
+The reciprocal of a uniform random variate between 0 and 1 has the probability density function&mdash;

 - 1 / _x_<sup>2</sup> if _x_ > 1, and
 - 0 otherwise.